succinctlabs/op-succinct/book/fault_proofs/challenger.md

 the cycle's `latest` block.
 Before submitting a challenge, resolution, or credit claim, the challenger rechecks the relevant eligibility at a fresh canonical `latest` block and skips the transaction if that preflight is unavailable or stale.

+Before entering the main loop, the challenger verifies that the op-node rollup configuration has the same L1 and L2 chain IDs as `L1_RPC` and `L2_RPC`, that SafeDB is enabled and populated, and that its safe head exists with the same hash on the paired execution node.
+Startup validation is retried until this fixed node pair is healthy.

+For every active unchallenged game, the challenger resolves `game.l1Head` to its canonical L1 block number `X`, then queries `optimism_safeHeadAtL1Block(X)` after confirming that `optimism_syncStatus.current_l1` has processed past `X`.
+A claim above this historical local-safe head is invalid even if the execution node now contains the same block as unsafe.
+Node lag, missing SafeDB history, execution history/state pruning, and L1/L2 hash mismatches remain `Unavailable`: they are retried and alerted on, never challenged as unknown data.

+`L2_NODE_RPC` must point directly to one dedicated op-node, not a node pool. `L2_RPC` must point to the execution node paired with it.
+The op-node must have SafeDB enabled with `--safedb.path`, must retain history covering the active challenge window, and must not use FollowSource or SuperAuthority because the challenger relies on SafeDB having historical local-safe semantics.

 If the confirmed L1 height moves backwards relative to the highest snapshot accepted by the challenger, it fails closed and skips that cycle.
 The high-water mark is recorded before applying